Weakly Supervised Disentangled Generative Causal Representation Learning: Experiments

 \subsubsection{Distributional robustness}

-We manipulate the training data to inject spurious correlations between the target label and some spurious attributes.
+We manipulate the training data to inject spurious correlations---misleading heuristics that work for most training examples but do not always hold~\citep{sagawa2019distributionally}---between the target label and some spurious attributes.
 On CelebA, we regard \textit{mouth\_open} as the spurious factor; on Pendulum, we choose \textit{background\_color} $\in$ \{blue($+$), white($-$)\}.
-We manipulate the training data such that the target label is more strongly correlated with the spurious attributes, \textit{i.e.}, the target label and the spurious attribute of 80\% of the examples are both positive or negative, while those of 20\% examples are opposite.
-For example, in the manipulated training set, 80\% smiling examples in CelebA have an open mouth; 80\% corrupted examples in Pendulum are masked with a blue background.
-The test set however does not have these correlations, leading to a distribution shift.
+We manipulate the training data such that the target label is more strongly correlated with the spurious attributes.
+Specifically, the target label and the spurious attribute of 80\% of the examples are both positive or negative, while those of 20\% examples are opposite.
+For instance, in the manipulated training set, 80\% smiling examples in CelebA have an open mouth; 80\% corrupted examples in Pendulum are masked with a blue background.
+The test sets however do not have such correlations, that is, around half of the examples in the test sets of both CelebA and Pendulum have consistent target and spurious labels, leading to a distribution shift.

-Intuitively these spurious attributes are not causally correlated to the target label, but normal independent and identically distributed (IID) based methods like empirical risk minimization (ERM) tend to exploit these easily learned spurious correlations in prediction, and hence face performance degradation when the such correlation no longer exists during test.
-In contrast, causal factors are regarded invariant and thus robust under such shifts.
-Previous sections justify both theoretically and empirically that DEAR can learn disentangled causal representations.
-We then apply those representations by training a classifier upon them, which is conjectured to be invariant and robust.
-Baseline methods include ERM, multi-label ERM to predict target label and all the factors considered in disentangling to have the same amount of supervision, and S-VAEs that can not disentangle well in the causal case.
+Intuitively these spurious attributes are not causally related to the target label, but normal independent and identically distributed (IID) based methods like empirical risk minimization (ERM) tend to exploit such easily learned spurious correlations in prediction, and hence face performance degradation when such correlation no longer exists during testing.
+In contrast, causal factors are regarded as invariant and thus more robust under such shifts.

+Previous sections justify both theoretically and empirically that DEAR can learn disentangled causal representations well.
+We then apply those representations by training a classifier upon them to predict the target label, which is conjectured to be invariant and robust.
+Baseline methods include ERM, multi-label ERM which is trained to predict both target label and the factors considered in disentanglement in order to have the same amount of supervision, S-VAEs that are shown unable to disentangle well in the causal case, and S-GraphVAE.